Pacoscript/lets-talk/lets-talk-api/Readme.md

 ## If you want to try the app on your  pc:

+# First you should init the api

 1- You should run the api server (Need a mongodb initiated)